Azure-Samples/azure-cosmos-db-cassandra-api-spark-connector-sample/README.md

 Regarding throughput and degree of parallelism, it is important to tune the relevant parameters based on the amount of load you expect your upstream/downstream flows to be, the executors provisioned for your spark jobs, and the throughput you have provisioned for your Cosmos DB account.

-##Connection Factory Configuration and Retry Policy
+## Connection Factory Configuration and Retry Policy
-As part of this sample, we have provided a connection factory and custom retry policy for CosmosDB.
+As part of this sample, we have provided a connection factory and custom retry policy for Cosmos DB.
 We need a custom connection factory as that is the only way to configure a retry policy on the connector - [SPARKC-437](https://datastax-oss.atlassian.net/browse/SPARKC-437).
 * <code>CosmosDbConnectionFactory.scala</code>
 * <code>CosmosDbMultipleRetryPolicy.scala</code>

-###Retry Policy
+### Retry Policy
-The retry policy for cosmos db is configured to handle 429 - Request Rate Large exceptions.
+The retry policy for Cosmos DB is configured to handle http status code 429 - Request Rate Large exceptions.
 The Cosmos Db Cassandra API, translates these exceptions to overloaded errors on the Cassandra native protocol, which we want to retry with back-offs.
-The reason for doing so is because Cosmos Db follows a provisioned throughput model, and having this retry policy would protect your spark jobs against spikes of data ingress/egress that would momentarily exceed the allocated throughput for your collection, resulting in the request rate limiting exceptions.
+The reason for doing so is because Cosmos DB follows a provisioned throughput model, and having this retry policy would protect your spark jobs against spikes of data ingress/egress that would momentarily exceed the allocated throughput for your collection, resulting in the request rate limiting exceptions.

-*Please note, that this retry policy is meant to only protect your spark jobs against momentary spikes.
-If you have not configured enough RUs on your collection for the intended throughput of your workload such that the retries don't catch up, then the retry policy will result in rethrows*.
+*Note - that this retry policy is meant to only protect your spark jobs against momentary spikes.
+If you have not configured enough RUs on your collection for the intended throughput of your workload such that the retries don't catch up, then the retry policy will result in rethrows.*

-##Known Issues
+## Known Issues

-###Left Join API on CassandraTable
+### Left Join API on CassandraTable
 Currently, there is an open bug when using the leftJoinWithCassandraTable on cassandraTable.
 This will be addressed soon, but in the meantime, please avoid using this API in your read paths of your spark jobs.

-###Tokens and Token Range Filters
+### Tokens and Token Range Filters
 We do not currently support methods that make use of Tokens for filtering data.
 Hence please avoid using any APIs that perform table scans.

 ## Resources